Package 'greenfeedr'

 Value

-A CSV file with daily 'GreenFeed' data in the specified directory
+A CSV file with the specified data (visits or raw) saved in the provided directory.

 Examples